icecream95/udev-hid-bpf/doc/tutorial.rst

 This doesn't do anything but it should be buildable, can be installed and we can attempt to load it manually::

-  $ sudo ./install.sh
+  $ meson setup builddir
-  $ sudo udev-hid-bpf --verbose add /sys/bus/hid/devices/0003:045E:07A5.0001 10-vendor__mymouse.bpf.o
+  $ meson compile -C builddir
-  DEBUG - device added 0003:045E:07A5.0001, filename: target/bpf/10-vendor__mymouse.bpf.o
+  $ sudo udev-hid-bpf --verbose add /sys/bus/hid/devices/0003:045E:07A5.0001 builddir/src/bpf/10-vendor__mymouse.bpf.o
-  DEBUG - loading BPF object at "target/bpf/10-vendor__mymouse.bpf.o" DEBUG - successfully attached ignore_button_fix_event to device id 1
+  DEBUG - loading BPF object at "builddir/src/bpf/10-vendor__mymouse.bpf.o" DEBUG - libbpf: elf: skipping unrecognized data section(8) .hid_bpf_config
-  DEBUG - Successfully pinned prog at /sys/fs/bpf/hid/0003_045E_07A5_0001/10-vendor__mymouse_bpf/ignore_button_fix_event
+  DEBUG - Successfully loaded "builddir/src/bpf/10-vendor__mymouse.bpf.o"

 Because the BPF program is "pinned" it will remain even after the loading process terminates.
 And indeed, the BPF program shows up in the bpffs::